 - Lay the other one on top of the string hanging from the wall hanging.

 - Insert the ends of each into the loop end of the other and pull tight.
+This will create the spine of the feather.

 - Continue adding until you have 16 sets.